kcaze/magical_vacation_translation/text_rendering/vwf_script/README.md

        the color is 0xF)
   [sp, 0x00] = ??? (x-coordinate in terms of pixels I think?
 Used for icons.)
   [sp, 0x04] = ??? (y-coordinate in terms of pixels I think?
 Used for icons.)
-Returns the number of bytes that the name drawn takes up in r0
+Copies the glyph data for the name into the stack space at r2 and returns there length (number of bytes) of the glyph data for the name.

 `0x0800C8C8 - 0x0800C8D2`: Push registers and allocate 4 bytes on stack.
 `0x0800C8D4 - 0x0800C8F2`: Sets up registers.
 Moves arguments on stack into